What is the best protein powder? It's a question I am often asked, and it's an answer that always starts with 'It depends'...

 The second choice is to get a protein powder that has some fat burning agents in it.
-Personally I don't like this idea, as these products often contain potentially harmful stimulants.
+Personally, I don't like this idea, as these products often contain potentially harmful stimulants.
 Also, I couldn't find a quality powder that had such additives in it.

 If you want to go down this route, instead I would recommend the Now powder above, and use a product such as Kion Lean in conjunction with the powder.
 Also, be sure to read my article How To Lose Weight In A Natural, Healthy Way.

-When I was dieting for my bodybuilding shows, I would take a scoop of this prior to training and again during training and then fast for an hour or so post training to maximise the fat burning effects from growth hormone.
+When I was dieting for my bodybuilding shows, I would take a scoop of this prior to a training session and again during training and then fast for an hour or so post training to maximise the fat burning effects from growth hormone.

-To be honest, even if I was an olympic athlete the ReserveAge Nutrition, Grass-Fed Whey Protein powder I mentioned above would do me fine.
+To be honest, even if I was an Olympic athlete the ReserveAge Nutrition, Grass-Fed Whey Protein powder I mentioned above would do me fine.